Variable Unit-Linked Life (VUL) Insurance

 Leveraging the Expertise of Fund Managers

 The best thing with VUL is that you stay insured and is using the expertise of well-educated and licensed investment fund managers.
 They devote their time studying companies and finding out where to put your money.
 VUL will save you from frustrations and big investment mistakes because you have managers doing the job.
-Even SSS (Government-led social insurance in the Philippines) used a private finance institution SunLife to invest their money.
+Even SSS (Government-led social insurance in the Philippines) uses privately-managed funds to invest their money in.